airis4d/CASSPER/README.md

 ## 3. Prediction using trained model
 If prediction without training is to be done, the folder TSaved, containing the saved weights, should be added into the respective protein folder in **Train_and_Predict** folder.

-The saved weights used by CASSPER can be found at https://drive.google.com/drive/folders/1Vi4N8RSObD6Oa_pCRcyZ2MS8WzbDT-7b?usp=sharing
+The saved weights used by CASSPER can be found [here](https://drive.google.com/drive/folders/1Vi4N8RSObD6Oa_pCRcyZ2MS8WzbDT-7b?usp=sharing "Google Drive").